Martin-ITT/MS3-Code_Institute/Readme.md

 Like / Dislike button was checked and also cross checked in MongoDB users_liked array.
 Number of likes indicator was tested every time a quote was liked or disliked.
 Quote with offensive text was added and censore function was correctly applied.
+When working on the image section of the quote card Pymongo cursors 'quotes' and 'authors' had to be converted into a dictionaries as Jinja would only loop once through second cursor and therefore only one card with picture was returned.

 - Register